 Another minus point for the Nest Cam is that you do not have a free option to its cloud storage.

-That means that if you want to retrieve any security footage, you would need to pay $10 per month, which is also more expensive than the cloud storage services from other brands.
+That means that if you want to retrieve any security footage which is also more expensive than the cloud storage services from other brands.
 If you have an Amazon FireOS device, you will also appreciate that Arlo Q has a mobile app for your device.

 However, a big drawback for Arlo Q is the lack of integrations.
 This means that you can get some degree of home automation with the Nest Cam that you cannot get from Arlo Q.

 Read here my comparison of other smart home security cameras: